Edgeberry/Edgeberry-Device-Hub/README.md

      # or just core-service
      cd core-service && npm start
      ```
-  3. Open http://localhost:8080 → login → navigate to Settings to manage certificates.
+  3. Open http://localhost:8080 → login → open Certificates from the Overview page (top-right) to manage certificates and provisioning whitelist.
 - __Gotchas__:
   - Hard refresh the browser after UI rebuilds to bust cache if needed.
   - All UI `fetch` calls include `credentials: 'include'` so the JWT cookie is sent.